ciarandg/reciprocity/README.md

 # Reciprocity

-Reciprocity is a CLI and daemon (_daemon not yet implemented_) for converting recipe scans to Markdown.
+Reciprocity is a CLI and daemon for converting recipe scans to Markdown.

 ## Motivation